pyokosmeme/FGtoAshes/TIE/ising_enigma_explainer.md

 - **Hysteresis audit.** Chart heating/cooling curves of polarization index as you vary antagonistic coupling and field.
 Do not expect symmetry.
 - **Training anneal discipline.** Warmup–hold–decay schedules should be chosen to maintain near‑equilibrium in fast directions while letting slow coordinates drift; avoid quenching defects (brittle narrow minima).
 Monitor probe‑based order parameters, not just average loss (see **Neural Thermodynamic Laws** — [arXiv:2505.10559](https://arxiv.org/abs/2505.10559)).

 ---

-## vii. limitations & scope

-Not all social phenomena are binary; Potts and continuous‑spin generalizations often matter.
-Calibration matters.
-When it’s time to build, fit the model to data and validate the phase diagnostics—don’t stop at poetry.

----